 If you and fellow homeowners have an issue with one of the HOA rules or regulations, you have every right to take it to a vote.

-If your change passes according to a majority vote or meets other requirements set out in your bylaws, it becomes a rule.
+If your change passes by majority vote or meets the other requirements set out in your bylaws, it becomes a rule.
 The board cannot stop homeowners from making new rules and regulations.

 Fly the American flag

 Many HOAs set rules designed to keep a consistent look from home to home throughout the community.
-One of the rules may include preventing homeowners from flying a flag — unless it’s an American flag.
+One rule may prohibit homeowners from flying a flag, unless it's an American flag.

 The Freedom to Display the American Flag Act of 2005 gives homeowners the right to fly an American flag, although it may have to meet HOA requirements regarding the location and height of a flagpole.